ykangw/homepage-hugo-academic/content/event/ERS2022/index.md

 #  country: United States

 summary: ERS 2022
-# abstract: "Background: Understanding the key factors affecting case fatality rates (CFRs) of COVID-19 is essential to guiding national response to pandemics.
-We aimed to investigate the country and period features of CFR in COVID-19 and predict the changes in CFR.

-# Method: Cross-temporal and cross-country variations in CFR were identified by Extreme Gradient Boosting models using multiple features, and the effects of features were explained by applying SHapley Additive exPlanations.

-# Results: The determinants of CFR changed during the COVID-19 pandemic from health conditions to a mixed effect dominated by vaccination rates (Fig 1).
-Overall, most countries have concurrent risk factors besides the main risk factors, and 156 countries were grouped into five clusters based on key CFR risk factors (Fig 1).
-A low vaccination rate drove cluster 1 was found primarily in sub-Saharan Africa and Latin America.
-Aging drove cluster 2, primarily distributed in the high-income European countries, and a high burden of disease characterises cluster 3 and low GDP related cluster 4 were scattered across continents.
-Furthermore, simulating a 5% increase in vaccination rates resulted in a 31.2% and 15.0% change in CFR for cluster 1 and cluster 3, respectively, but only 3.1% for cluster2.
-(Fig 1).

-# Conclusion: The features affecting COVID-19 CFRs show diversity across countries, and declining CFRs require more than increasing vaccination coverage."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.